aji-prod/tomato/README.md

 > not mounted by default

+## Tomato's Name

+The [tomato name] is a reference to a main character of the [Cowboy Bebop] series, [Edward Wong Hau Pepelu Tivrusky IV].

+> Her best friend during her time [in an orphanage on Earth] was a boy named Tomato who was also passionate about computer science.
+She named her computer Tomato after him.[^](http://cowboybebop.wikia.com/wiki/Edward#Early_Life)

+Or you can try to repeat indefinitely and rapidly _"automate AUR"_.

 ## Licenses

 > As most of the used tools have a [GPLv2], [GPLv3] or a [compatible license](https://www.gnu.org/licenses/license-list.html#apache2), [tomato] follows the same path.